Zainab Johnson: Career

-2006–2015
+2006–2014

 During her first stint in Los Angeles, Johnson performed improv and sketch comedy with the likes of The Groundlings, iO West and Upright Citizens Brigade LA, and appeared as an actor on the first season of prank TV show Hell Date which aired in 2007 on BET.
 After returning to Hollywood in 2010, she portrayed the role of Billy Tipton on 1000 Ways to Lie which aired on Spike on March 10.
 That month, Johnson got a job as a production assistant for Jeru Tillman who booked Tuesday night shows at The Comedy Store.
 Johnson had been eyeing a pair of Chloé boots worth $1,500 on Net-a-Porter when she received the phone call with the job offer.
 In August 2010, she quit her job and entered an open mic at Amsterdam Cafe in North Hollywood near her home where she performed stand-up comedy for the first time.
-She played the role of Mara on Private Practice on the 18th episode of the fifth season which aired on April 17, 2012 on ABC.
+She guest-starred as Mara on Private Practice on the 18th episode of the fifth season which aired on April 17, 2012 on ABC.

-On June 22, 2013, Zainab Johnson became the winner of the American Black Film Festival's inaugural Comedy Wings competition.
+On June 22, 2013, Zainab Johnson became the winner of the American Black Film Festival's inaugural 'Comedy Wings' competition.
 ABFF announced the event on January 10, with stand-up and sketch comedy video submissions open until March 22.
 Johnson was one of nine comedians selected to advance to the 'Semi-finals' held in Los Angeles on April 21, before becoming one of four comedians to advance to the 'Finals' in Miami Beach that she won.
-In February 2014, she performed stand-up on television for the first time on The Arsenio Hall Show, a revival of the 1990s syndicated variety talk show.

-She was a contestant on the eighth season of Last Comic Standing which premiered on May 22, 2014 on NBC.
+In February 2014, she performed stand-up on television for the first time on The Arsenio Hall Show, a revival of the 1990s syndicated variety talk show, and next appeared in a remote location segment which aired in May.
+Johnson was a contestant on the eighth season of Last Comic Standing which premiered on May 22, 2014 on NBC.
 Johnson was one of 100 comedians selected from invitees to be on the show where she advanced to the 'Semi-finals' stage but failed to advance to the 'Top Ten', making it to the eighth episode of the 14-episode season which aired on July 3.
-Later that month, the Just For Laughs festival in Montreal, Canada, announced her as part of its New Faces of Comedy: Unrepped showcase which featured comedians without talent agents or managers yet.

-That same year, Johnson performed on AXS TV's Gotham Comedy Live which aired on August 14, and on BET's Comic View which aired on September 24, 2014.
-The next year, she performed as part of the closing ceremony of Black Enterprise's Women of Power summit on March 4, 2015.
-Johnson, Amberia Allen and Hadiyah Robinson were billed as the "Hey Ladies Comedy Tour" for the event by ABFF founder Jeff Friday.
-She co-starred in the webseries Cocktail Confessions which premiered on October 13.
+Just for Laughs (JFL) selected her for its 'New Faces of Comedy: Unrepped' showcase at their festival in Montreal, Canada, in June 2014.
+Johnson would go on her first tour as an opener for veteran comedian Jimmy Shubert who she met while competing on Last Comic Standing.
+She performed on Gotham Comedy Live which aired on AXS TV on August 14, and on Comic View which aired on BET on September 24.